microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 3. Close the neighborhood data file and open the **index.js** file found in the **WebAppHOL\WebAppHOL\js** directory on your computer using Visual Studio Code or another editor.
 You will be making changes to this file to render the neighborhoods on the map.

-4. Now you will search and find "// GetCityData(city_code);" in **index.js** and un-comment the line.
-(Note that if you are using Visual Studio Code, you can perform a search by pressing '\<CTRL\>\<F\>'.)
+4. Search and find "// GetCityData(city_code);" in **index.js** and un-comment the line of code (that is, delete the "//" prior to "GetCity...").
+Note that if you are using Visual Studio Code, you can perform a search by pressing '\<CTRL\>\<F\>'.

   ![Code Change](img/WebApp_CodeChange1.png)

 5. Find "// GetNeighborhoods();" within the **index.js** file and un-comment.

-6. The 'GetCityData' and 'GetNeighborhoods' functions gather neighborhood data for the selected city and set pins on each neighborhood.
-Find "///// Get Neighborhood Data Here" within the **index.js** file and add these functions below that line.
+The 'GetCityData' and 'GetNeighborhoods' functions gather neighborhood data for the selected city and set pins on each neighborhood.
+Find "///// Get Neighborhood Data Here" within the **index.js** file and add these functions starting below that line.

-Add the 'GetCityData' function using the code snippet below:
+6. Add the 'GetCityData' function using the code snippet below:

 ```javascript
 /**